szfh/szfh.github.io/_posts/2020-8-2-is-hojbjerg-good.md

 [*Football Slices*](https://www.footballslices.com/stats/101859)

-Højbjerg gets significantly more on-ball time than Ward-Prowse and completes **higher risk actions**, maximising his range of passing.
+He has appeared in a double-pivot with James Ward-Prowse, where neither tends to play particularly further forward than the other.
+This is not Ralph Hasenhüttl's first line of defence so off-ball contributions are similar.

 <center>
 <img src="{{site.baseurl}}/images/2020-8-2-is-hojbjerg-good/passes.jpg" width="100%">
 </center>

-There is good enough shot assist volume compared to similar mid-table players, particularly of the most dangerous type of pass: **into the opposition penalty area**.
+Højbjerg gets significantly more on-ball time than Ward-Prowse and completes **higher risk actions**, maximising his range of passing.

 <center>
 <img src="{{site.baseurl}}/images/2020-8-2-is-hojbjerg-good/sca.jpg" width="100%">
 </center>

+There is good enough shot assist volume compared to similar mid-table players, particularly of the most dangerous type of pass: **into the opposition penalty area**.

 ## He should stop shooting, but that's fixable

 <center>